zesherk/react-use-animated-state/README.md

 # React Use Animated State

 Use Animated State is a React custom hook that allows animating components when added or removed from the React tree, using simple CSS transitions.

-It goes around the gap react has in components' lifecycle, since there isn’t a method that notifies components when they're about to be unmounted, and allow them to run an operation before the unmounting is complete.
+It goes around the gap react has in components' lifecycle, since there isn't a method that notifies components when they're about to be unmounted, and allows them to run an operation before the unmounting is complete.

 ## Installation